shahriargolchin/time-travel-in-llms/README.md

 pip install .
 ```

-Then, download the model checkpoint for BLEURT to use, by running the following command: (Note that we used the `BLEURT-20` checkpoint for our study, and the provided command downloads this particular checkpoint.
-You can use any other checkpoint from the list available [here](https://github.com/google-research/bleurt/blob/master/checkpoints.md).)
+Then, download the model checkpoint for BLEURT by running the following command (note that we used the `BLEURT-20` checkpoint for our study, and the provided command downloads this particular checkpoint.
+You can use any other checkpoint from the list available [here](https://github.com/google-research/bleurt/blob/master/checkpoints.md).):

 ```console
 wget https://storage.googleapis.com/bleurt-oss-21/BLEURT-20.zip